kulics/koral/README.md

 # The XyLang Programming Language
-XyLang is an open source programming language that makes programming easy and simple.
+XyLang is an open source, the pursuit of easy-to-use programming language.

 This is the main source code repository for XyLang.
 It contains the compiler, standard library, and documentation.

+The language is designed to improve reading performance and reduce the grammatical burden so that users can focus their real attention on business needs.
+Therefore, we abandon many subtle grammatical features, retaining only the most used part, and enhance its versatility.
+Eventually making XyLang with very few grammar, only the presence of symbols on the keyboard instead of keywords is sufficient to express all the logic.

 ## Features
++ Focus on writing and reading..
-+ Grammar is few and simplified, no keywords.
++ Less grammar, no keywords.
-+ It is easy to write and read.
-+ With CLR, most scenes can be supported.
-+ It can be translated into other languages as an portable language.
++ Clear semantics, a logic of only one expression.
++ Support for compilation to .Net platform, with .Net framework and library resources, we can use this language in a very wide range of scenarios.

 ## Getting Started
 Read detail from The [Book]().